 The Social Studies I course will combine US and World Studies from the period of Reconstruction through World War II.
 The course will begin with a focus on key Enlightenment Ideas that led to independence movements and then will examine the history of the United States of America from 1865 through 1945, emphasizing historical analysis of pivotal global events during these years.
 In preparation for the Ohio End of Course Exams, students will pursue the chronological study of US and World Studies from earlier grades, continuing to analyze how the events of yesterday have shaped the nature of the country and the world today.
 This course will continue to build upon the concepts of historical thinking introduced in prior years, requiring students to locate and analyze primary and secondary sources from multiple perspectives to draw conclusions.
 Students will gain a deeper understanding of the role of citizens and continue to develop their research skills.
-There will be an overall emphasis on written analysis, as well as the use of technology in a project-based learning environment.
+There will be an overall emphasis on written analysis.
 This course will require a midterm and a final exam.